yunus-EmreX/BigEYE/README.md

 *The New Update:
 BigEye Announces New Feature: WebSocket Data Integration with JavaScript Functions

 We are thrilled to introduce a powerful new capability in BigEye: the seamless integration of WebSocket data with JavaScript functions.
 This update allows developers to establish meaningful communication channels between JavaScript code and WebSocket transmissions.
-By correlating data sent to WebSocket during JavaScript function calls, developers gain deep insights into the intricate workings of server-client interactions within game architectures.

 This enhancement marks a significant step forward in empowering developers to better understand and optimize their game development processes.

+V0.22:
+It can successfully read arraybuffer strings in the range of 8, 12, and 32 bytes